Baku - City of Water and Fire (Part 1)

 Besides fountains, you'll find plenty of beautiful buildings erected in the late 19th century - the beginning of the 20th century.

-During this period of time, Baku's oil industry was booming and the city was growing faster than London or Paris.
+During this period, Baku's oil industry was booming and the city was growing faster than London or Paris.
 By the way, did you know that the first-ever oil well was constructed and used in Baku?

 Paris of the East.